Resident Playbook: Special appearances

-A senior professor in obstetrics and gynecology at the Jongno branch of Yulje Medical Center.
+A senior professor in obstetrics and gynaecology at the Jongno branch of Yulje Medical Centre.

 Production

 Development

 In 2023, director Shin Won-ho had reportedly started working on a new project, a spin-off to Hospital Playlist (2020–2021) and contacted several actors and held auditions in secret.
 Later, Shin's new work was denied to be neither prequel nor spin-off of Hospital Playlist as contrast from a media report.

 The series was another collaboration of Shin and writer Lee Woo-jung, who produced the Reply series and Hospital Playlist series, directed by Lee Min-soo, as well as written by Kim Song-hee, an assistant writer of Reply 1988 and Hospital Playlist.
 Eggiscoming managed the production.

 Casting

 On July 5, 2023, Go Youn-jung was reportedly cast as the female lead of Resident Playbook.
 She was confirmed to appear for the series two months later.

-On September 20, 2023, Shin Si-ah was cast as other female lead and confirmed it a day later.
+On September 20, 2023, Shin Si-ah was cast as the other female lead and confirmed it a day later.
 On September 22, Kang You-seok was reportedly cast as the male lead of the series and confirmed it three days later.
 Jung Joon-won was also cast as another male lead and confirmed his appearance three days later.

 Go, Shin, Kang, Jung, along with Han Ye-ji completed the main cast line-up of the series.